-- If you become ill during the assessment in a module, you must complete the assessment session. - If you become ill before the assessment opportunity in a module, you are strongly advised to take the re-evaluation or supplementary assessment for examination-assessed modules or the next available assessment opportunity for flexibly assessed modules according to the assessment and promotion provisions for the specific academic year of the programme.

-- If you provide substantiating evidence that you could not take the assessment due to illness or for any other valid reason, you may use the re-evaluation or supplementary assessment as the first and only assessment opportunity for examination-assessed modules or the next available assessment opportunity for flexibly assessed modules. - If you cannot use the re-evaluation or supplementary assessment opportunity for examination-assessed modules for any reason or the minimum number of assessments for flexibly assessed modules, no further opportunities will be allowed and you will have to register for the module again in the following year.
+- If you become ill during an invigilated assessment opportunity to such an extent that you cannot continue with the assessment, you must report to the invigilator on duty immediately to assist you with contacting emergency medical services.
+You will have to produce evidence (a medical certificate) that you could not complete the assessment due to illness. - If you become ill before the assessment opportunity in a module, you are strongly advised to take the re-evaluation or supplementary assessment for examination-assessed modules or the next available assessment opportunity for flexibly assessed modules according to the assessment and promotion provisions for the specific academic year of the programme. - If you provide substantiating evidence that you could not take the assessment due to illness or for any other valid reason, you may use the re-evaluation or supplementary assessment as the first and only assessment opportunity for examination-assessed modules or the next available assessment opportunity for flexibly assessed modules. - If you cannot use the re-evaluation or supplementary assessment opportunity for examination-assessed modules for any reason or the minimum number of assessments for flexibly assessed modules, no further opportunities will be allowed and you will have to register for the module again in the following year.